Distinctive accent on torture video leads police to suspect

 Then came an even more innocuous blunder: He spoke on the tape in his distinctive, very un-Alaska accent.

-They arrested Smith, who has pleaded not guilty to the September killing of 30-year-old Kathleen Henry, a homeless Alaska Native woman.
-During his interrogation, police say he confessed to killing another Alaska Native woman.
+They arrested Smith, who has pleaded not guilty to the September killing of 30-year-old Kathleen Henry, an Alaska Native woman.
+During his interrogation, police say he confessed to shooting another Alaska Native woman.
 Police won’t say if there may be other victims.

-Anchorage has a diverse population — more than 200 languages are spoken in the school system — and it’s not uncommon to hear people speaking with Russian, Yupik or Hmong accents.
+Anchorage has a diverse population — more than 200 languages are spoken in the school system — and it’s not uncommon to hear Russian, Yupik or Hmong accents.

 But South African accents aren’t common, certainly not after the summer tourist season.
 Just a fraction of the city’s foreign-born population comes from Africa, according to the U.S. Census Bureau.